 1. Access the Dashboard.

-2. Navigate to Settings > Forum > Categories.
+2. Navigate to Settings > Discussions > Categories.

 3. Create top-level (should have no subcategories), Nested type Categories for each Subcommunity you would like to have.